27 Building a DSL

 #> 3 s

-These constructors are the DSL’s vocabulary.
-Each one creates a unit_val object.
-The user never calls new_unit() directly.
+These constructors are the DSL’s vocabulary, the words users will actually write.
+Each one creates a unit_val object, and the user never calls new_unit() directly.
+Vocabulary in place, what about grammar?

 27.3.1 Operator overloading